 - 3.62 Effective communication is the key to successful plan making.
 To demonstrate its commitment to community engagement and public consultation Pendle Council seeks to: - involve the local community at an early stage; - provide everyone with equality of access to comprehensive, unbiased information; and - listen to people's views and provide feedback. - 3.63 Pendle Council is committed to providing all members of our community with appropriate levels of access to information and advice.
-It is clear that a 'one-size fits all' approach will not successfully engage all members of our diverse community.
-To ensure that the Council delivers the same quality of information to all its customers, we will seek to address the needs of those people who may have specific access requirements, which includes: - black and minority ethnic communities; - young and elderly people; - people with a disability; - residents in rural areas; and - gypsy and traveller communities. - A combination of techniques will be used to notify, inform and consult with different elements of the community in order to help secure their active participation in the planning process (Table 3.4).
-The methods that are selected will not only vary from group to group, but at different stages in the process of preparing a new Local Plan document.
+We believe that it is important to make public consultation arrangements as extensive as possible, to make sure that everyone has a chance to be heard. - 3.64 It is clear that a 'one-size fits all' approach will not successfully engage all members of our diverse community.
+To ensure that the Council delivers the same quality of information to all its customers, we will seek to address the needs of those people who may have specific access requirements, which includes: - black and minority ethnic communities; - young and elderly people; - people with a disability; - residents in rural areas; and - gypsy and traveller communities. - 3.65 Engagement and consultation on the preparation of all planning policy documents is front-loaded, so that interested parties can influence a document from the outset.
+In these early stages stakeholder workshops and public exhibitions are widely used to enable interested parties to view what is being proposed and have a two-way, face-to-face conversation with the officers writing the document. - 3.66 Inevitably in the later stages of document preparation there is less opportunity to change what has already been agreed.
+Anyone who has not been involved up to this point may experience a degree of frustration with the consultation process and question the effectiveness of earlier publicity.
+To help avoid this situation the Council carries out extensive pre-event publicity for all public consultations.